devoncarew/simple_lint_rules/wiki/Commit-Message-Best-Practices.md

+# Commit Message Best Practices

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 1. First line is a capitalized, short (50 chars or less) summary,
    * Please include the component for which the change is being made in the first line
      * **[Analyzer]** short (50 chars or less) summary